-The Good Times blend is all about that authentic coffee experience worth sharing with friends.
-A coffee full of rich and sweet chocolate notes, and a creamy smoothness that makes you want a second cup before you finish the first.
+The Good Times blend is all about that sweet smooth and easy going coffee experience.
+A coffee full of subtle and sweet chocolate notes, and a creamy smoothness that makes you want a second cup before you finish the first.

-We wanted a blend that has a bit of something for everyone.
+This coffee blend has a bit of something for everyone.
 It tastes great through dairy and alternative milks, incredible as an espresso and SO good as a long black.

 Coffee can be as strong as you make it.
 Finding a coffee that sounds right for you starts with the tasting notes.
 If the tasting notes sound good, then you can make a strong tasting coffee with it.
 If you want flavours that are typically associated with “strong” coffee, like dark chocolate or toasty flavours, then keep an eye out for those tasting notes.